 - People affected by situational impairments such as learners who have forgotten their reading glasses or who have monitor with poor screen brightness.

 Storyline page enlarged using Chrome browser

 An eLearning page viewed using the Google Chrome browser.
 The learner uses the zoom functionality in the browser to enlarge the slide from 100% to 200%.
-The video shows that it is still possible to read the text and see all the content at this size.
+The video shows that it is still possible to read the text and interact with the button on the slide.

 How can I test?

 Use the zoom function in any web browser to check that you can enlarge the text in your eLearning resource up to 200%, without loss of content or functionality.

 Make it easier for users to see and hear content including separating foreground from background.